 Please read my blog post about the Beat the Clock game!

-If you are looking for a word problem strategy – I’ve got a great one!
-I personally love the CUBED (or CUBES, if you choose) strategy!
-This Bundle comes with posters and task cards!
+If you are looking for a word problem strategy – I strongly recommend the CUBES or CUBED strategy!
+These sets come with poster options and task cards are available also.

 Finally, my love of task cards is pretty obvious with these products!